Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Comparisons to Antarctic Measurements

-For Transect I the parameters $v=0.26 \text{ m/s}, C_d = 6.0 \times 10^{-3}$ and $\alpha = 5.0\times 10^{-6}$ provide good qualitative and quantitative agreement in terms of amplitude decay (see Fig.~\ref{fig:figure2}a).
+For Transect I the parameters $ v=0.26 \text{ m/s}, C_d = 6.0 \times 10^{-3}$ and $\alpha = 5.0\times 10^{-6}$ provide good qualitative and quantitative agreement in terms of amplitude decay (see Fig.~\ref{fig:figure2}a).
 Similar performances are achieved by the the non-drifting model, i.e. $v=0$, and the exponential decay.
-However, the model with drift outperforms the others reproducing the observed increase in effective attenuation rate along the transect (between $\hat{x}/x_{\text{MIZ}} \approx0.2 \text{ and } 0.6$; see Fig.~\ref{fig:figure2}b).
+However, the model with drift outperforms the others reproducing the observed increase in effective attenuation rate along the transect (between $ x/x_{\text{MIZ}} \approx0.2 \text{ and } 0.6$; see Fig.~\ref{fig:figure2}b).
 Note that for the chosen parameters, drift is stronger than the orbital velocity throughout the transect ($\lvert v \rvert / U_0 \approx 1.2$), i.e. only the branch $x>\hat{x}^*$ of Eq.~\ref{attenbranch} is used.
 Remarkably, the model predicts an extinction location consistent with the observed wave-affected sea ice extend, i.e.\,at $x/x_{\text{MIZ}} \approx1$.

-For Transect II the parameters $v=0.49 \text{ m/s}, C_d = 2.8 \times 10^{-3}$ and $\alpha = 1.0\times 10^{-7}$ qualitatively reproduce the measured mild amplitude decay up to $\hat{x}/x_{\text{MIZ}}<0.6$ followed by a sharp decline (see Fig.~\ref{fig:figure2}c).
-Other models, i.e. the exponential and non-drifting model, fail to capture the sharp decline deeper into the sea ice.
+For Transect II the parameters $v=0.49 \text{ m/s}, C_d = 2.8 \times 10^{-3}$ and $\alpha = 1.0\times 10^{-7}$ qualitatively reproduce the measured mild amplitude decay up to $ x/x_{\text{MIZ}}<0.6$ followed by a sharp decline (see Fig.~\ref{fig:figure2}c).
+Other models, i.e. the exponential and non-drifting model better reproduce the attenuation near to the ice edge, but fail to capture the sharp decline deeper into the sea ice.
 The predictive performance of the drifting model is clearly highlighted by the attenuation rate, shown in Fig.~\ref{fig:figure2}d, where steady attenuation rate near the ice edge followed by rapid growth for $x/x_{\text{MIZ}} >0.6$ are well captured qualitatively and quantitatively.
+Note that the observed attenuation rate fluctuates resulting in negative values close to the edge and again at $x/x_{\text{MIZ}}\approx 0.4$, and models can not capture this behaviour.
 A jump discontinuity appears at $x/x_{\text{MIZ}} \approx0.1$, consistent with the choice of $v$ resulting in $\lvert v \rvert / U_0 \approx 0.9$ and the presence of $\hat{x}^*$ within the domain.
 Unlike our formulation, all other models predict either a decreasing attenuation rate (no drift model) or constant attenuation (exponential model), as shown in Fig.~\ref{fig:figure2}d.